-Visiting Sedro-Woolley's historic downtown is a trip back in time.
+Visiting Sedro-Woolley's historic downtown may feel like a trip back in time.
 Brick buildings, fronted with comfortable wood benches beneath old-fashioned light poles are the backdrop for the numerous chainsaw carvings and murals depicting the city's colorful past.

-Skagit State Bank, Wells Fargo, Bank of America, US Bank, Peoples Bank and Washington Federal all have branches in Sedro-Woolley.
-There are also two major grocery stores, one with a full-service deli.
+Skagit Bank, Wells Fargo, US Bank, all have branches in the heart of downtown Sedro-Woolley.
+There is a healthy choice grocery stores with a full-service deli (Woolley Market).

-Everything from fast food to robust dinners is available in Sedro-Woolley, with over a dozen restaurants offering Mexican, Italian, Chinese and Thai foods, as well as steak and seafood, pizza, deli and bakery specialties, and espresso.
+Everything from hearty breakfasts to robust dinners is available in Sedro-Woolley, with over a dozen restaurants offering Mexican, Pizza and Thai foods, as well as steak and seafood, deli and bakery specialties, and espresso.
 Libations are available in many of our eateries including local wines and breweries.

-A fitting addition to the 1900's setting, the City of Sedro-Woolley and the Sedro-Woolley Chamber of Commerce developed a town square which promises to become the focal point for visitors and residents alike.
+A fitting addition to the 1900's setting, the City of Sedro-Woolley and the Sedro-Woolley Chamber of Commerce developed a town square which is a focal point for visitors and residents alike.
 Built primarily by the Rotary and the Lion's Club, Hammer Heritage Square offers a sixty-foot tall clock tower complete with chimes, public address system, gazebo, waterfall with a garden, tables, park benches, chain saw carving, a pathway featuring personalized bricks from residents and businesses, and public restrooms.

 Additional information on our historic downtown can be found at https://www.downtownsedrowoolley.com/; online at http://www.skagitriverjournal.com/; and at the Sedro-Woolley Museum or its website http://www.sedro-woolleymuseum.com/.